 Further information and advice is available at the following links:

-A HMRC E-learning tutorial 'Starting your own Business' is available at this link.
+A HMRC E-learning tutorial 'Running your own Business' is available at this link.

 A telephone helpline that can answer questions about starting and running a business, such as how to write a business plan is available at this link.

-If you are currently receiving certain benefits you may be able to apply for the New Enterprise Allowance.
+If you are currently receiving certain benefits you may be able to get help starting or running your own business

-You must be able to show that you have a business idea that could work and be in receipt of one of the following benefits:
+You must be able to show that you have a business idea that could work.

 For more information follow this link.